- Quick Questions, Quick Answers

 The Scheduler in YNAB 4 always allowed you to stay organized and on-time with bills and future transactions.
 But now it’s even better, (Are you picking up on a trend here?) because we’ve integrated those features right into your register.
 When you enter any transaction, you set it to repeat, right there as a part of the normal entry process.
 Easy.

 All of that keeps you organized, which is great.
 But it doesn’t stop there.
-Want a peek into the future that will help you prioritize your budgeting?
+Want a peek into the future that will help you prioritize your dollar-assigning?
 Head over to the budget and select a category that has upcoming transactions.
-You’ll see exactly what you need to budget in the current month to stay on track.
-(For those of you who wonder if we’ve slipped into forecasting, this is the kind of looking ahead that supports budgeting with dollars you have right now.)
+You’ll see exactly what you need to assign in the current month to stay on track.
+(For those of you who wonder if we’ve slipped into forecasting, this is the kind of looking ahead that supports working only with dollars you have right now.)

-Quick Budgeting remains true to its old form while becoming easier to use and providing more powerful budgeting guidance.
-You’ll find Quick Budget options in the Inspector, with options to budget based on previous budgeting activity or previous spending activity.
+Quick Budget is now Auto-Assign.
+Despite the name-change, it remains true to its old form while becoming easier to use and providing more powerful budgeting guidance.
+You’ll find Auto-Assign options in the Inspector, with options to assign dollars based on previous assigning or spending, as well as Averages and Underfunded amounts.

-The real magic happens when you combine Quick Budgeting with Goals and Scheduled Transactions.
-If any of your categories are underfunded based on a goal you’ve set or a scheduled transaction that is happening in the current month, you’ll see a Quick Budget option called “Underfunded”.
-Give that a click and the appropriate amounts will be budgeted to those categories.
-You’re still making the decisions, because you set the goals and scheduled the transactions.
+The real magic happens when you combine Auto-Assign with Targets and Scheduled Transactions.
+If any of your categories are underfunded based on a target you’ve set or a scheduled transaction that is happening in the current month, Auto-Assign at the top of your budget will assign the appropriate amounts to those categories, based on when and where you need the money first.
+You’re still making the decisions, because you set the targets and scheduled the transactions.
 We’re just making it easier.
 Way easier.

 This one doesn’t need a lot of explanation.
 It’s just so much better.
 We’ll first ask you if the balance in your bank records as of today matches what YNAB says it should be.
 Most of the time, because you’re entering on the go with your mobile device and double-checking with Direct Import, it will.
 You’ll be done as soon as you start.